 Zahn was demanding that his men reach the port with all speed to help the war effort and man the new Type XXI u-boats being perfected after a slew of production issues arose during their construction.
 The final decision that needed to be made came when the Gustloff's radio technician, Rudi Lange, received word around 6:00pm that a convoy of minesweepers was also sailing in the channel and coming from the opposite direction.
 They were currently sailing in the dark without any lights to avoid detection from the enemy.
 Continuing on this path risked one of the largest passenger liners in the German fleet having a head-on collision with a minesweeper.
 They could turn on the ship's navigation lights to alert the convoy to the presence, but who else would they also give their location away to?
 Rudi Lange hadn't received any messages of enemy ships, planes, or submarines in the area.
 Unfortunately for the Petersen and Zahn, the enemy's submarines were spotted in the area, but the bad weather caused messages to not get through or deciphered by Lange.
 If they were spotted by planes, the anti-aircraft guns were already frozen and useless on the deck.
 The Löwe would be useless in such an attack.
-Zahn wanted the navigation lights turned on and Petersen wants them off.
-After continued arguing, Petersen reluctantly, but eventually agreed.
-The switch was flipped and red and green shone across the sea through the darkness.
+Zahn wanted the navigation lights turned off and Petersen wants them on.
+After continued arguing, Petersen flips the switch up and red and green shone across the sea through the darkness.
 The Wilhelm Gustloff's fate was sealed.